 So we sat and waited, bathing in our own stubbornness.

-In the end, we haggled down one of the taxis and were just thankful to get back to Krabi safely.
+In the end, we haggled down one of the taxis and even though we still paid over the odds, we were just thankful to get back to Krabi safely.

-I had booked us into Pak Up! purely because we’d been recommended it so much – and it was worth giving up our private room!
+I had booked us into Pak Up! for the next couple of nights purely because we’d been recommended it so much – and it was absolutely worth giving up our private room!
 Pak Up! used to be a school and the whole hostel is themed as one.
 We were in the “IT” room and our beds were called Ctrl and Alt.
 There was a Thai room with place names, and a bunch of other school subjects.
 The bathrooms were literally the old gym changing rooms and the bar was called The Playground.
 It was a lot of fun!

-That evening, it was quiz night at the hostel, and we were considering getting a team together – Janee, the girl from the traumatic hike, was up for it.
+That evening, it was quiz night at the hostel, and we were considering getting a team together – Janee, my friend from the hike, was up for it.
 I happened to be wandering downstairs when I saw a familiar face checking in at the desk.
 IT WAS BORIS, our friend from Koh Lanta!

 He was only staying one night, so we headed back to the riverside market for some cheap food before signing up for the quiz with a couple of other girls.
 And we almost won!!
 We came second by one point!

-The next day, we were headed to one of my most anticipated destinations in Thailand: Railay.
+The following day, we were headed to one of my most anticipated destinations in Thailand: Railay.

 This is why.